 5GHz Channels

-• Consider 80MHz width only for very high bandwidth applications like video streaming or gaming
+- Consider 80MHz width for high‑bandwidth applications like video streaming or gaming

 6GHz Channels